Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Introduction

-To answer these two questions, some pioneering work has proposed to integrate deep clustering and representation learning into a unified framework by defining a clustering-oriented loss.
-Though promising performance has been demonstrated on various datasets, we observe that a vital factor has been ignored by these work that the defined clustering-oriented loss may deteriorate the geometric structure of the latent space \footnote{This claim was first made by IDEC \cite{guo2017improved}, but they did not provide experiments to support it.
-In this paper, however, we show that the geometry of the latent space is indeed disrupted by visualization of learned embeddings (Fig.~\ref{fig:5}), visualization of clustering process (Fig.~\ref{fig:6}), and statistical analysis (Fig.~\ref{fig:7}).}, which in turn hurts the clustering generalization and manifold representation.
-In this paper, we propose to jointly perform deep clustering and multi-manifold representation learning with geometric structure preservation.
-Inspired by \cite{xie2016unsupervised}, the clustering centers are defined as a set of \textbf{learnable} parameters, and we use a clustering loss to simultaneously guide the separation of data points from different manifolds and the learning of the clustering centers.
-To prevent clustering loss from deteriorating the latent space, an isometric loss and a ranking loss are proposed to preserve the intra-manifold structure locally and inter-manifold structure globally.
-Finally, we achieve the following three goals related to clustering, geometric structure, and manifold representation: (1) Clustering helps to ensure inter-manifold discriminability \emph{(Point 2)}; (2) Local structure preservation \emph{(Point 1)} can be achieved with the presence of clustering; (3) Geometric structure preservation helps to cluster.
-Our experimental results show that our method exhibits far superior performance to counterparts in terms of clustering and multi-manifold representation learning, which demonstrates the importance and effectiveness of preserving geometric structure.
-The contributions are summarized as below:
+In this paper, we propose to jointly perform generalized clustering and multi-manifold learning with geometric structure preservation.
+Inspired by \cite{xie2016unsupervised}, the clustering centers are defined as a set of \emph{\textbf{learnable}} parameters, and we use a clustering loss to simultaneously guide the separation of data points from different manifolds and the learning of the clustering centers.
+To prevent clustering loss from deteriorating the latent space, an isometric loss and a ranking loss are proposed to preserve the intra-manifold local structure and inter-manifold global structure.
+Finally, we achieve the following three goals related to clustering, geometric structure preservation, and multi-manifold learning: (1) Clustering helps to ensure inter-manifold discriminability \emph{(Point 2)}; (2) Local structure preservation \emph{(Point 1)} can be compatible with clustering; (3) Geometric structure preservation helps to cluster.
+The contributions are summarized as:

-\begin{itemize} \item Proposing to integrate deep clustering and multi-manifold representation learning into a unified framework with local and global structure preservation. \item Setting the clustering centers as a set of learnable parameters and achieve global structure preservation in a faster, more efficient, and easier to optimize manner by applying ranking loss to the clustering centers. \item Analyzing the contradiction between two optimization goals of clustering and local structure preservation and proposing an elegant training strategy to alleviate it. \end{itemize}
+\begin{itemize} \item Proposing to combine generalized deep clustering and multi-manifold learning into a unified framework with local and global structure preservation. \item Setting the clustering centers as a set of \emph{learnable} parameters and achieve global structure preservation in a faster, more efficient, and easier to optimize manner by applying ranking loss to the clustering centers. \item Pointing out contradictions between two optimization goals of clustering and local structure preservation and proposing an elegant training strategy to alleviate it. \end{itemize}